bjoern-janson/adaptive-evolutionary-dynamics/README.md

 A framework for studying when adaptive systems transition from improving within a fixed space of possibilities to modifying the mechanisms that determine which possibilities are reachable.

-The central hypothesis is:

-> Major capability transitions are preceded by changes in the processes that generate future capability.
+> **Central hypothesis:** Major capability transitions are preceded by changes in the processes that generate future capability.

 ---